DocDrydenn/xmrig-build/README.md

 # xmrig-build
-Simple automated script to build XMRig from source on x86-64, ARMv7, and ARMv8 devices.
+Simple automated script to build XMRig (dynamic or static) from source on x86-64, ARMv7, and ARMv8 devices.

 I made it to speed up the my process for my installing and updating XMRig on my devices.